Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 - Students / NYSC members: Kubwa, Nyanya, Lugbe — budget-friendly with public transport access

-- Young professionals: Dawaki, Karsana, Jabi — modern estates, reasonable prices, close to commercial areas
+- Young professionals: Dawaki, Karsana, Jabi — modern estates, reasonable prices

-- Families with children: Gwarinpa, Life Camp, Lokogoma — good schools, gated estates, family-friendly environment
+- Families with children: Gwarinpa, Life Camp, Lokogoma — good schools, gated estates

 - Mid-career professionals: Jahi, Life Camp, Jabi — balance of quality and convenience